 Angry Robot is a respected science fiction and fantasy publisher that occasionally dips into related genres (such as urban fantasy, steampunk, and horror).
 Angry Robot was originally funded by HarperCollins.
-They are now part of Watkins Media Ltd. They offer advances and good royalty rates.
+They offer advances and good royalty rates.
 The contract they offer covers print, e-book, and audio book rights.